Updated June 23, 2023

 This method is used to get the current height of the window.
-This methods can call by using the Tkinter object so first create its object.
-Let’s see one simple example for beginner to use this while programming;
+This method can call by using the Tkinter object, so first create its object.
+Let’s see one simple example for a beginner to use this while programming;

 import tkinter as tk parent = tk.Tk() height1 = parent.winfo_screenheight()

 Some points to remember while using these methods;

 - The geometry method takes only one parameter as input for the window size.